 The Juul gives a smooth draw, and though there are only six flavours available, the Golden Tobacco and Mango Nectar pods are among the best-tasting we've tried.
 It's a very strong alternative to similar products from IQOS and Vype.
 I certainly found it preferable to Vype's new and much-hyped iSwitch.

-• Juul vs Vype iSwitch and iSwitch Maxx head to head review
+• Juul vs Vype iSwitch and iSwitch Maxx head-to-head review

 Like the Zero, the PodStick uses a removable e-liquid container (or pod) that can be filled with your blend of choice.
 Simply slide the mouthpiece back to expose the filler port and use the supplied dropper to fill the reservoir.
 The package includes two different pods: a 1.3 ohm CCEL for those who prefer extra draw resistance and the mouth to lung method; and a 0.6 ohm Meshed pod for fans of the direct-to-lung inhalation technique.
 You can also change the power output in three stages: the lowest ‘red’ setting is best for those who want a weaker hit and less vapour, ‘blue’ produces marginally more vapour and a little more grip in the throat, while ‘red’ is for those who require a full-bodied hit with maximum vapour production.

-It has to be said that the hit from the PodStick feels quite a bit harsher on the throat than the Renova Zero, even when using the same e-liquid on the lowest ‘red’ setting.
+Unfortunately, the hit from the PodStick feels quite a bit harsher on the throat than the Renova Zero, even when using the same e-liquid on the lowest ‘red’ setting.
 Bear that in mind if you’re moving over from a low-nicotine cigarette.

 If you’re after a standard stick-style model that offers a variety of strengths settings and the wherewithal to engage in two methods of vaping, then steam right in.
 But if all you want to do is vape in the most basic and simplest way, we’d advise you make a bee-line for the Osmall or Renova Zero instead.

-The ultra-slim Compact measures a shade over 10cm in length and features magnetic e-liquid cartridges that literally snap into place.
+The ultra-slim Logic Compact measures a shade over 10cm in length and features magnetic e-liquid cartridges that literally snap into place.
 Logic has clearly thought long and hard about the Compact’s functions and as a result, both draw resistance and the mouthpiece itself are perfectly configured to provide an intensely satisfying and very smooth vaping experience.

 There are no pesky buttons to press either and the amount of vapour it produces is surprising voluminous for such a small cartridge-based model.